 Summary

 We studied the experimental effects of warming and drought on the C allocation of Eucalyptus tereticornis trees using a combination of growth and whole-crown flux measurements.
+This was the first study to directly measure allocation changes of relatively large individuals (as large as 9 meters tall) trees in an ecologically-relevant field setting with detailed and continuous measurements.
+Although much smaller than mature trees, the individuals in our experiment were much larger than those used in the vast majority of manipulative field experiments involving climate warming.
 Experimental warming increased the proportion of GPP that was allocated to aboveground uses and decreased the proportion of GPP that was allocated belowground.
 This was consistent with a reduced root mass fraction in the warmed treatments at the final harvest.
 The experimental drought reduced CO2 and H2O fluxes but did not affect the allocation of C, perhaps because tree access to deep soil water prevented them from experiencing strongly negative water potentials.
 There were no interactions between warming and drought on C partitioning terms, so we discuss the impacts of warming and drought separately.

 Effects of experimental warming on C allocation